leewtai/leewtai.github.io/courses/applied_methods/homeworks/hw5.md

 - if you are testing a hypothesis, you could plot the test statistic vs the test statistic under the null distribution.

 Thought for curious students: how would your model behave if your data was perturbed, contaminated, or stripped of a feature?

+#### Question 2: Talk to a peer about your final project

+There's no deliverable here but these are questions I encourage you to talk to a peer about (because I would likely ask these):
+- Why would someone be interested in this topic?
+- What is the ideal approach you would have taken to tackle this approach if you were not limited by time?
+- What model are you using?
+- Is your model wrong, why do you think it's still okay?

+#### Question 3:

+In class we showed how "right censoring" affects us.
+Please create a simulation that shows how left censoring, e.g. we know when people die from cancer but don't know when their cancer started, impact the following:
+- The estimation of the survival curve, i.e. P(T > t)
+- Our ability to detect the effect of a new drug (e.g. that prolong survival)
+- The ability to estimate the parameter in the Cox Proportional Hazard model (coxph() in R)

+You should choose how the censoring happens (this impacts your answer above).